 What to Expect!
 A Year of Yalari…

-Each year at Yalari is slightly different, but there are some events that we do every year.
-Below is a month by month look at some of the activities our scholarship students are involved in.
+Each year at Yalari is slightly different, but there are some events that recur every year.
+Below is a month-by-month look at some of the activities our scholarship students are involved in.

-New students have started the school year and are now getting lost all over the campus and learning the ropes in their new environments.
-The transition from small regional and remote schools can be difficult for some, especially if homesickness is an issue as well.
-Most students adapt quickly and start enjoying all the facilities and activities their new schools offer.
+New students have started the school year and are now settling in and getting used to their new environments.
+The transition from small regional and remote schools can be difficult for some, especially for those who may be homesick.
+Most students adapt quickly and start enjoying all the facilities and activities their new school offers.

 In March, the recent Yalari graduates going on to tertiary study, begin university.
-The students remain supported by Yalari throughout their studies through mentoring, the Yalari Alumni group and informal activities and events.
+The students remain supported by Yalari through the Yalari Pathways Program, the Yalari Alumni Association and informal activities and events.

 Some Yalari graduates also begin work or other training after secondary school.

 These graduates are the examples we envisaged for their communities when Yalari was established.
 Well educated, confident and ambitious, they are the future leaders of this country contributing in many different ways to a society where everyone is born equal, can live equal, and can feel equal.

 Families across the country are putting finishing touches to their applications for scholarships for the following school year.
 Yalari applications close at the end of April.
 Applications involve a comprehensive written submission from students and families, plus supporting documentation in the form of school reports, references and medical information.

 The schools have a rich offering of activities available for students to participate in.
 Being active and involved in the extra curricular activities helps our students in coping with some of the difficulties of boarding school life.

 Yalari holds many special events each year for the students, from camps for each year group to activities based on students’ talents for writing, music, art and sport.
 These are generally run on weekends or in school holidays so as to minimise the interruption to the students’ academic studies.